60noy/fast-command-open-program-creator/README.md

 ## How should I use it?
 Let's say you have a directory named cats_program.
 Inside that directory there's a program of cats which displays cats' pictures.
 The executable file of the program is named Cats and it's inside the folder cats_program.
-You want to be enable to launch the cats program everywhere from the terminal by this command:
+You want to be able to launch the cats program everywhere from the terminal by this command:

 `# cats`